Victor-DS/Standard-Blog-App/README.md

 - [ ] Google Analytics;
 - [ ] Replace OkHTTP w/ JSOUP (I don't need both for what I'm using);
 - [ ] Pass Headers to request to see if it fixes the *cache* problem;
-- [ ] "My Ads" complete with description and content, plus open link directly to Google Play.
+- [ ] "My Ads" complete with description and content, plus open link directly to Google Play;
+- [ ] Set ads to a different color.

 ### Next Update